sonalita/pihole-https-cloudflare/README.md

 # Pi-hole + Caddy Proxy Docker Setup

 This repository contains a Docker Compose configuration to run Pi-hole with a Caddy reverse proxy that handles HTTPS using Let's Encrypt via Cloudflare DNS challenge.
+It is based on the official [docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) project.

 ## Prerequisites